Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-Note that \eqref{star} holds if and only if we have $\stab_{U}(x) = \{e\}$ for all $x \in X^0_{\min}$.
-This is also referred to as the condition that \lq semistability coincides with stability' for the action of $\hU$ (or, when $\lambda:\GG_m \to R$ is fixed, for the linear action of $U$); see Definition \ref{def:s=ss} below. \end{defi}
+This is also referred to in \cite{BDHK0} as the condition that \emph{semistability coincides with stability} for the action of $\hU$ (or, when $\lambda:\GG_m \to Z(R)$ is fixed, for the linear action of $U$); a slightly different version of this condition appears in \cite{BDHK2} (see \cite{BDHK2} Remark 2.2 for a comparison). \end{definition}